If you are looking for a simple, healthy and delicious vegan quinoa salad, give this Quinoa, Black Bean and Chickpea

 - 1 ½ cups black beans drained and rinsed

 - 1 ½ cups chickpeas garbanzo beans, rinsed and drained

-- In a medium to large pot, heat 1 tsp of oil over medium heat.
+- In a medium to large pot, heat 1 teaspoon of oil over medium heat.
 Add the minced garlic and chopped onion and stir for a few minutes, until soft and fragrant.

 - Rinse the quinoa in a sieve then add it to the pot.
 Pour vegetable broth over everything and add the cumin, salt, pepper, and garlic powder.